myp888/deploy_port_scada/README.md

 -	Username: pfdagsfpc
 -	Password: password

-You can change them by editing the environment variables in the Dockerfile.
+You can change them by editing the environment variables in the yml file.

+modify the yml to change name 'gsfpc_scada_gateway'

 #
 💡 Notes

--	The gateway restore only happens if the data volume is empty
--	The healthcheck ensures the web UI is accessible at /main/system/console
--	Add more .modl files to the modules/ folder to preload them

 #
 📄 License